Eisbaeeer/Ferraris_MQTT_Energy_Counter_Meter_TCRT5000/README.md

 You can use the cheap TCRT5000 as infrared sensors.
 Printable enclosures are available on thingiverse.

+## DEPRECATED - This repo will not be updated!
+See forks for updates!

 ## Features
 - the code creates a filesystem on flash storage of the esp8266
 - all settings are stored on the filesystem in a JSON format